xiix0/scam/README.md

-You are farsighted, a good planner, an ardent lover, and a faithful friend.
+You can rent this space for only $5 a week.